Aadit2308/SKILLLAB_PROR-2026-RealBetis/README.md

 # 17. Final Outcome

 ## 17.1 Final Description

-Describe the final version of your project.

-**Response:**
+`The final system successfully implements real-time roll and pitch estimation using MPU6050 sensor data.
+The accelerometer data is processed using software and passed to the Spartan-7 FPGA.`

+`The FPGA computes the angles using a hardware-based CORDIC algorithm, enabling efficient and fast trigonometric calculations.
+The output is displayed in real time on a terminal, reflecting the orientation of the sensor.`

+`This project demonstrates the effectiveness of FPGA as a hardware accelerator for computational tasks.`

+---

 ## 17.2 What Works Well

+- Real-time roll and pitch computation
+- Accurate CORDIC implementation
+- Efficient hardware-based processing
+- Stable communication between system and FPGA

+---

 ## 17.3 What Still Needs Improvement

+- Sensor noise reduction using advanced filtering (Kalman / complementary filter)
+- More accurate fixed-point optimization
+- Graphical visualization of output
+- Faster data transfer mechanism

+---

 ## 17.4 What Changed From the Original Plan

-How did the project change from the initial idea?

-**Response:**
+`Initially, the project focused on general orientation estimation.
+During development, the focus shifted towards optimizing computation using FPGA-based CORDIC.`

+ `The final system emphasizes hardware acceleration and efficient implementation rather than just basic angle calculation.`

 ---

 # 18. Reflection

 ## 18.1 Team Reflection

-What did your team do well?
-What slowed you down?
-How well did you manage time, tasks, and responsibilities?

-**Response:**
+`The team worked collaboratively by dividing tasks based on individual strengths.
+Regular discussions helped in resolving technical issues quickly.
+Time management was effective, and documentation was maintained continuously throughout the project.`

+---

 ## 18.2 Technical Reflection

-What did you learn about:

-- electronics,
-- coding,
-- mechanisms,
+We gained hands-on experience in:

+- FPGA design using Vivado
+- Sensor interfacing using I2C
-- fabrication,
+- Fixed-point arithmetic
+- Hardware implementation of algorithms (CORDIC)
-- integration?
+- Debugging hardware-software interaction

-**Response:**
+This project improved our understanding of real-time embedded systems.

+---

 ## 18.3 Design Reflection

-What did you learn about:

-- designing ,
-- delight,
-- clarity,
-- physical interaction,
-- understanding,
-- iteration?

-**Response:**
+We learned that:

+- Hardware acceleration significantly improves performance
+- Proper system design is essential for accuracy
+- Debugging requires step-by-step validation
+- Iterative improvements are necessary for stability

+---

-## 18.4 If You Had One More hour
+## 18.4 If You Had One More Hour

-What would you improve next?

-**Response:**

-` `
+If given more time, we would:

+- Implement a complementary or Kalman filter for improved accuracy
+- Add graphical visualization (GUI) for better understanding
+- Optimize FPGA design for faster computation
+- Improve overall system robustness

 ---